 If you are fortunate enough to have experienced the benefits of cooking with superheated steam, you are likely to be on the lookout for more ways to utilize this revolutionary way to cook.
-We, over at Simply Better Living, have discovered that, while a superheated steam oven and a microwave oven have certain features in common, they are individually, important additions to your kitchen, your family, and your lifestyle.
+We, over at Simply Better Living, have discovered that, while a superheated steam oven and a microwave oven have certain features in common, they are individual, important additions to your kitchen, your family, and your lifestyle.

 Reheating with Steam